-We asked people how they were coping with the challenges they faced because of the lockdown.
-The immediate impact of the loss of income and the increased prices of foodstuff is that many have reduced the amount of food they are consuming.
-A number have sold household assets, such as solar lights and batteries, radios and traditional garments; however all who have done this complain that the price they received was not a fair one, while others say even if they wanted to sell something there is nobody to buy anything from them in the community.
-In August, we heard from a number of respondents how people in their community are starting to sell their previously harvested yield, while others have gone so far as to start to divest their capital assets from their small businesses.
+Those interviewed were asked how they were coping with the challenges they faced because of the lockdown.
+The immediate impact of the loss of income and the increased prices of foodstuff was that many reduced the amount of food they were consuming.
+A number have sold household assets, such as solar lights and batteries, radios and traditional garments; however all who have done this complain that the price they received was not a fair one, while others say even if they wanted to sell something there was nobody to buy anything from them in the community.
+In August, a number of respondents explained how people in their community were starting to sell their previously harvested yield, while others have gone so far as to start to divest their capital assets from their small businesses, one woman described how she was "using my capital or money from my business" to support her consumption."
 Money is being borrowed from Village Savings and Loans Associations (VSLAs), to be repaid once harvests come in; however, this is based on people being able to sell their harvest.
-Other people are borrowing from their neighbours, in general without any interest, though one woman we spoke to highlighted how she is expected to pay up to 80% in interest.
+Other people are borrowing from their neighbours, in general without any interest, though one woman spoken to highlighted how she is expected to pay up to 80% in interest.